 On the whole, though, if you're wanting a versatile camera you can point, shoot and get a good shot from almost every time, the OnePlus 7 Pro doesn't get a lot wrong, if anything.
 Really it's the relative ongoing strength of the competition that adjusts this camera system's overall ranking.

-The OnePlus 7 Pro feels like it's been five years in the making to get to this point.
 With its unrivalled edge-to-edge display and fantastic speedy performance, it's every bit reaching for the flagship stars.
 Add to that the fact that it's available as a 5G phone too - and you have something special.

 In previous years, OnePlus phones were all about speed and performance.
 The displays were always great for the money, but never quite matched up to absolute best smartphones on the planet.
 With the 7 Pro it's world-beating stuff on the display front.